ruggeri/tech-notes/programming-languages/garbage-collection.md

 generation object into ToSpace.
 If it exceeds the threshold (or we run out of ToSpace), we allocate space in the old generation and copy there.

+## Sizing

+By default, JVM's Serial and Parallel collectors choose a ratio of `1:2` for new to old generation sizing.
+That is: new generation takes up `1/3` the total heap space.
+Moreover, default `Eden` to `FromSpace` ratio is `8:1`.
+For a 300MB new generation, `Eden` might be 240MB and `FromSpace` and `ToSpace` each 30MB.

 # Regions and G1 collector

 The region idea is somewhat like an extension of generational GC.
 In